linhanzhang/Lableimage/README.md

 ## Functional overview
 > Introduce how you have approached the problem, and the global steps of your solution.
 ### Step 1: Collecting valid data
-  * We first read in raw data from OpenStreetMap and group them by place.
-Then, invalid data are filtered out, the remainder are stored into dataframe [groupLessDF].
+  * We first read raw data from OpenStreetMap and group them by place.
+Then, invalid data are filtered out, the remainder is stored into data frame [groupLessDF].
-  * After calculating corresponding H3 index values, we get all the information we need in dataframe [h3mapdf].
+  * After calculating corresponding H3 index values, we get all the information we need in the data frame [h3mapdf].
 Since we are going to re-use [h3mapdf] for the next process, it is stored in memory in order to get better performance.
   * The data set is divided into two dataframes : [harbourDF] for harbours, [placeDF] for other places.
 ### Step 2: Aggregating data
   * We defined function ` combineDF ` to combine data from OpenStreetMap and ALOS into [combinedDF].
   * Acquired elevation data from ALOS, we can determine whether a place is flooded based on the input ` height ` .
-The results are seperated into [floodDF] and [safeDF].
+The results are separated into [floodDF] and [safeDF].
-  * To make the application type-safe, we added ` Typecheck ` function to indicate correct input type and range for the users.
+  * To make the application type-safe, we added ` Typecheck ` function to indicate the correct input type and range for the users.
 ### Step 3: Matching the flooded region to the optimal shelter
   * We defined function ` findClosestDest ` for the following operations.
 There are two ways of implementing it:
      1. Match the flooded place with all the safe places and compare the distances
      2. Narrow the search attempts to places within the same large H3 tile
-  * [floodToSafe] dataframe stores information of each flooded city and its distances to the nearest safe city and harbour.
+  * [floodToSafe] data frame stores information of each flooded city and its distances to the nearest safe city and harbour.
 ### Step 4: Calculating evacuation plan
   * By comparing the distances to the city and the harbour, we divide the flooded places into two groups, namely:
      *  [near_city] places that are closer to a safe city